Agency Banking & Distributed Channels

 Why Post-Facto Audits Fail

-McKinsey research shows that unified platforms with embedded real-time controls prevent 70-80% of fraud attempts before completion, while post-facto audits can only flag and chase losses after they happen.
+Banking research shows that unified platforms with embedded real-time controls prevent 70-80% of fraud attempts before completion, while post-facto audits can only flag and chase losses after they happen.

 Real-Time Controls vs. Post-Facto Audits: A Critical Comparison